 The poem ‘Essential Beauty’ draws a parallel between the real world and the beautiful world shown in the advertisement.
 Within the two stanzas, Larkin presents a contrasting view between these two worlds as one sees them.
 He critically comments on the false hope the advertisements give to the common people.
 Often the worlds are shown in the advertisements: a well-balanced family, a life of ‘smiles’, ‘how life should be’ are unattainable to the common folks.
 These billboard advertisements seem to hide the actual world from the view of the people.

 ‘Essential Beauty’ deals with the gulf between advertising and the real world.
 The themes dealt with in this poem are; social class, hope, dreams, disillusion, the media, and, the sharp pain of reality.
 It further focuses on mid-twentieth-century life in England with his usual ideas of love and death.

 Larkin uses various idealistic images in the poem.
 In the first stanza, he depicts the things and the people presented in the advertisements.
-Contrastingly, the second stanza portrays the actual world which these posters seem to hide from our view.
+In contrast, the second stanza portrays the actual world which these posters seem to hide from our view.
 The images “owe their smiles, their cars…to that small cube” present “how life should be” but that is not what one sees in reality.
-Especially, the key images ‘silver knife sinks into golden butter’ with the rhyming “gutter” the stark contrast of the real-world and the advertising world is presented.
-Also the image of the ‘boy puking his heart out in the gents’ presents juxtaposition in contrast to the cozy life of advertisement with the disgusting real world.
-Larkin’s choice of images exhibits an ideal life everyone dreams of but often this perfect life is unattainable for many people.
+Especially, the key images ‘silver knife sinks into golden butter’ with the rhyming “gutter” the stark contrast between the real-world and the advertising world is presented.
+Also, the image of the ‘boy puking his heart out in the gents’ presents juxtaposition in contrast to the cozy life of advertisement with the disgusting real world.
+Larkin’s choice of images exhibits an ideal life everyone dreams of, but often this perfect life is unattainable for many people.